uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 **Author:** Alasdair Smith

 This interactive demonstrates a context-free grammar (CFG) by allowing a user to use it to build a mathematical equation (default behaviour) or sentences.
+The user can also obtain a link to the interactive with their own productions through a simple interface.
 The interactive can demonstrate most grammars via URL parameters.

-## Teacher Mode

-While open in Teacher Mode, a button is available for the user to obtain a link to the interactive using their own set of grammar productions.

-**Note:** Presently there is no way to toggle Teacher Mode on the interactive page itself.
-The user needs to be in Teacher Mode before opening the interactive, or to switch to teacher mode in another tab and then refresh the interactive page, to see this button.

 ## URL Parameters